viki-vik/azure-github-actions/README.md

 2. Save output to GitHub Secrets:

-Go to your GitHub repo → Settings → Secrets → Actions Create secret AZURE_CREDENTIALS with full JSON output
+Go to your GitHub repo → Settings → Secrets → Actions.
+Create secret `AZURE_CREDENTIALS` with full JSON output

 ## Deploy Infrastructure by Manual Trigger
 To run the Azure infrastructure provisioning pipeline go to GitHub repo → Actions → Deploy AKS with ACR and Ingress and click Run workflow.
 This will provision on Azure: